esPass/espass.github.io/how.md

 There is an important piece missing in Ethereum for the intended use-case currently.
 As smartPasses will be mobile-centric we rely on [light-client](https://github.com/ethereum/wiki/wiki/Light-client-protocol) support - this is planned for Ethereum but not yet available.
 Get information about the current state of light-clients on Ethereum [here](https://gitter.im/ethereum/light-client).
 But this does not have to block us to prepare this standard.
 This way we can directly use it when light-client support becomes available.

+### This is a draft

+Please join the discussion - feedback and pull-requests are very welcome.
+Please expect changes and don't rely on this to be backward compatible yet.

 Contracts
 ---------